DIMENSIONS: Well Body Program

 Running peer- or provider-led DIMENSIONS: Well Body groups

-DIMENSIONS: Tobacco Free Fundamentals Training
+DIMENSIONS: Well Body Fundamentals Training

 The Fundamentals training is a half to one-day training intended for healthcare providers who work with individuals to create a healthy lifestyle.
 The training focuses on the four behavioral factors covered by the DIMENSIONS: Well Body Program, which include coping with stress, healthy sleep, healthy eating, and physical activity.
 Additionally, we adapt the fundamentals training to match the need of the trainees.
 We can add specialized modules, including motivation for health behavior change and the DIMENSIONS: Well Body Motivational Intervention.

 Nutrition, physical activity, sleep, and stress impact the health of not only individuals, but families across generations.
 Poor health and chronic disease tend to run in families for several reasons, including factors such as genetic predispositions, engaging in similar behaviors that increase risk for developing chronic disease, and environmental factors such as availability of nutritious food and stress, which can change how genes are expressed.

 Priority populations are especially likely to struggle with attaining healthy lifestyles.
 People living in poverty, those experiencing racial discrimination, and those struggling with mental health conditions or addictions are especially vulnerable.
 These challenges place priority populations at greater risk for developing chronic diseases and other health problems.
 We believe it is critically important to interrupt the intergenerational cycle of poor health and disease within the most vulnerable populations.
 This is a central aim of the DIMENSIONS: Well Body Program.